-Strategy 4: Reduce the Miles we Travel in our Vehicles by at least 50%
+Reduce the Miles we Travel in our Vehicles by at least 50%

 This strategy focuses on reducing the miles we travel in our vehicles, regardless of type, by at least 50%.
-This is particularly important as emissions from transportation are on the rise, meaning that if we don't act to curtail these emissions, our greenhouse gas emissions in other areas may be offset by gains in transportation-related emissions.
+This is particularly important as emissions from transportation are on the rise, meaning that if we don't act to curtail this source, our greenhouse gas emissions reductions in other areas may be offset by gains in transportation-related emissions.
 To achieve this strategy, 7 specific actions have been identified:

 - 1. Implement Non-Motorized Transportation Plan

 - 2. Expand and Improve Local Transit

 - 3. Expand and Improve Regional Transit

 - 4. Increase Number of Park and Rides and Ensure Seamless Connection to Transit

-- 5. Increase the Diversity of Housing Allowed by Right
+- 5. Increase Diversity of Housing

-- 6. Mixed-Use Neighborhoods
+- 6. Establish Mixed-Use Neighborhoods

 - 7. Tiered Parking Rates

-Combined, these 7 actions are projected to reduce just over 8% of community-wide emissions and cost just over \$901,000,000 due to mainly physical infrastructure costs.
+Combined, these seven actions are projected to reduce just over 8% of community-wide emissions and cost just over \$901,000,000 due to mainly physical infrastructure costs.